About this taught graduate course

-Due to the flexibility of this programme, there are no set core modules, but students will be required to take 40 CATS (2 modules) from a list of optional core modules.
+Due to the flexibility of this programme, there are no set core modules, but students will be required to take a minimum of 40 CATS (two modules) from a list of optional core modules.

 - Hegel's Aesthetics

 - Topics in 20th Century French Philosophy

 On this course you will follow a programme of taught modules, followed by a 10,000 word dissertation.
 You will cover six modules - although your exact pathway will depend on your selection of modules.

 We offer a wide range of optional modules reflecting the great breadth of research areas we have in our department, so you will be able to tailor your course to your interests and aspirations.
 You will have a personal tutor who will be able to advise you on your academic progress as well as discuss which modules might work best for you.